-(h) Fee Income/Expense
+(h) Fee Income and Expense

-Loan and commitment fees, net of related costs, are deferred and amortized into interest income, using the straight-line method, over the estimated average lives of the loans.
+Loan and commitment fees, net of related costs, are deferred and amortized into interest income, using the effective interest method, over the estimated average lives of the loans.
 Under the Authority's current Single Family Bond Program, the borrower is provided a cash assistance payment equivalent to 4% of the loan amount.
-These payments are deferred and amortized into interest income, using the straight-line method, over the estimated average lives of the loans.
+These payments are deferred and amortized into interest income, using the effective interest method, over the estimated average lives of the loans.